ellipsis-drive/pythonAI-package/README.md

 bounds = ai.getBounds(blockId, captureId, token)

 #we create a dummy model.
-We use the identity funciton mapping an image to itself
+We use the identity function mapping an image to itself.
+We use the getTleData function to retirve the image for the given input tile ofthe model.
 def model(tile):
     image = ai.getTileData(blockId, captureId, tile, token)
     return(image)